Your Smart Energy enrollment helps fund projects that reduce greenhouse gas emissions and contributes to renewable energy innovation in our region.

 - Apply quantification protocols that generate a conservative volume of emission reductions.

-- Be rigorously monitored and third-party verified.
+- Be monitored and third-party verified.

-- Contribute to sustainable development goals, such as protecting water quality and creating jobs.
+We also prefer Smart Energy projects that contribute to sustainable development goals, such as protecting water quality and creating jobs.

-Project selection criteria
+Carbon offset project selection criteria

-High-quality offsets
+Verified offsets

 NW Natural criteria